minerstat/minerstat-asic-hub-non-ssh/README.md

 ### Importance of ulimit

 #### What is ulimit?
 Ulimit is the number of open file descriptors per process.
-Sometimes you will get the error message is like “too many files open “, it is because you have reached the limits of opened files, so you need to increase the ulimit parameters.
+Sometimes, you will get the error message like “too many files open “.
+This happens because you have reached the limit of the number opened files, so you need to increase the value of ulimit parameter.

 #### How to increase ?